MAY 2016 UPDATE

 "You tell first, Xekuto-niichan!"

-That's right; she was a defense attorney now.
+That's right; she was a defence attorney now.
 Not a child eagerly anticipating someone to tell them more stories about what they did in school.
 The young woman felt oddly cold in her tight black top and skirt, even though she was wearing a tan scarf around her neck, along with a blue magatama.
 She gazed back at her work table.
 Files and numerous sheets of paper were spread out on the simple plastic desk.
 Here and there, she would glimpse a photo of a victim, or another of the suspect, her client.
 She sighed once again, no matter what she did or tried, her brain just didn't seem to be working this morning… She wondered what was wrong with her, when suddenly the boy's image appeared in her mind again.

 "Stop thinking about him!" she cursed at herself through gritted teeth.
 Work was more important here, not remembering childhood friends.